-A betting exchange is a platform for peer to peer gambling, that means punter to punter and not punter to bookie.
-The best betting exchange by far is betfair.
-Now they have two platforms a basic sportsbook and an exchange, both for staking bets – it’s just betting, so don’t get put off by the thought of it being complicated, it’s just another form of gambling.
+A betting exchange is a platform for peer to peer gambling, that means punter-to-punter and not punter-to-bookie.
+The best betting exchange by far is Betfair.
+Now they have two platforms: a sportsbook and an exchange, both for staking bets – it’s just betting, so don’t get put off by the thought of it being complicated, it’s just another form of gambling.

 Exchange betting is a punter-to-punter process where, instead of betting with a bookie, your bet is actually taken on by another members of the exchange community.
 Therefore, theoretically you can have a bet with your friend, where he or she puts up the cash that you can win should your bet be successful.
 In this scenario you are backing a bet and your friend is laying the bet.